rigoudyg/dr2xml/sphinx/source/userguide/projects/C3S-SF.rst

       num type: 'string'

+   excluded_vars_per_frequency

+      A dictionary which keys are frequencies and values the list of variables that must be excluded for each frequency.

+      values:

+         - laboratory[excluded_vars_per_frequency]
+         - {}

+      target type: 'dict'

+      num type: 'string'

+   excluded_vars_per_shape

+      A dictionary which keys are shapes and values the list of variables that must be excluded for each shape.

+      values:

+         - laboratory[excluded_vars_per_shape]
+         - {}

+      target type: 'dict'

+      num type: 'string'

    excluded_vars_sset

       List of CMOR variables to exclude from the result based on previous Data Request extraction from simulation settings.